MileHacker Logo

 Kayaking & Paddleboarding

-Enjoy these activities on the Charles River, with rentals from Charles River Canoe & Paddle a kayak or Paddle Boston.
+Enjoy these things to do on the Charles River, with rentals from Charles River Canoe & Paddle a kayak or Paddle Boston.

 Sailing & Cruises